 12. How we can Navigate from one File to other open Files?

-Suppose you have opened some files and you want to move from one file to another, then simply press Ctrl+Tab to move forward and press Ctrl+Shift+Tab to move backword.
+Last but not least, among Photoshop Tips and Tricks is, suppose you have opened some files and you want to move from one file to another, then simply press Ctrl+Tab to move forward and press Ctrl+Shift+Tab to move backward.

 Hope you like these Photoshop Tips and Tricks.